-Project 1 - a Portrait Outcome.
+Project 1 - Personality and identity -Portrait project .
 You will research the work of other artists, designers and craftspeople to help inform your own ideas and help you to identify your own personal intention.
 You will then embark on a creative journey where you will be encouraged to experiment and refine ideas before you develop your work into a concluding outcome.

-In the Spring term of Year 10, you will begin work on Project 2 - a Fine Art outcome.
+In the Spring term of Year 10, you will begin work on Project 2 Connections and Boundaries - a Fine Art outcome.
 During this project, you will utilise the skills learned in Art so far to develop a personal response to a selected title.
 Similar to the first project, you will explore the theme with research, experimentation and development of ideas, ready to produce a resolution of your creative journey in mock exam conditions.